 Although some restaurants and hotels in The Gambia accept credit cards, it is not wise to rely on them.
 Debit cards are still more restricted; Visa Electron and Maestro cards are not accepted.
 You should always check that your card will be accepted and whether there is any surcharge.
 At some hotels your bill will be converted into US dollars prior to it appearing as a sterling amount on your statement.
 This may result in some exchange rate surcharges.

-Sterling cash can be changed without a problem but travellers cheques are no longer accepted.
 The new currency cards are not yet known about in detail and if used may attract a charge.

 Q: Can I book an excursion?